Summer Holidays and stopping smoking

 On holiday (or just before going) is actually a great time to stop smoking.
 I spent my Easter family vacation in Cyprus and was intrigued to notice a lady staying in the same complex as ourselves reading and smoking her way through the book (Allen Carr’s Easyway To Stop Smoking) during our stay.
 It felt very strange seeing our book “in action”.
 It’s something, of course, which is normally impossible for us to see.
 Naturally, I didn’t make it known to the woman that I was involved in the worldwide publication of the book.
 I just noticed how each day she relaxed at the poolside reading the book, smoking whilst doing so, hoping to find out how to quit smoking easily.
 About half way through the holiday I noticed that she had stopped reading the book, having moved on to a Michael Connelly novel instead.
 I was thrilled to notice that she had indeed stopped smoking.
 She seemed very happy and, if anything, even more relaxed than before.

 It was wonderful to see the easyway to stop smoking book in full action and although I am certain that she didn’t notice it, I hope that lady would forgive my understandable curiosity and interest in her holiday reading.

-Quitting smoking is easy as long as you don’t try to ‘quit’ smoking.
-Once you understand the smoking trap you realise there really is nothing to quit.
+Stopping smoking is easy as long as you don’t try to ‘give up’ smoking.
+Once you understand the smoking trap you realise there really is nothing to give up.
 Quitting smoking on holiday, or just before, is a great idea.
 Why put it off until another time?